Related Posts

 Transparency and Accountability

 While animal testing remains a contentious issue, it plays a vital role in assessing the safety and efficacy of peptide-based zoonotic disease agents before human trials.
-Adhering to rigorous ethical frameworks ensures that this testing is conducted responsibly, striking a balance between scientific progress and animal welfare.
+Adhering to rigorous ethical frameworks ensures that this testing is conducted responsibly, balancing scientific progress and animal welfare.

 The Potential Role of Peptide-Based Anti-Zoonotic Disease Agents in Public Health